lfoppiano/grobid-quantities/README.md

 __Work in progress.__

 The goal of this GROBID module is to recognize in textual documents any expressions of measurements (e.g. _pressure_, _temperature_, etc.), to parse and normalization them, and finally to convert these measurements into SI units.
+We focus our work on technical and scientific articles (text, XML and PDF input) and patents (text and XML input).

 ![GROBID Quantity Demo](doc/img/Screenshot.png)

 One additional goal is also to identify and attached to the measurements the "quantified" substance, e.g. _silicon nitride powder_ in

 ```
-A mixture of 10kg silicon nitride powder was charged into the mixing chamber 20 of the mixing vessel 18.
+A mixture of 10kg _silicon nitride powder_ was charged into the mixing chamber 20 of the mixing vessel 18.
 ```

 As the other GROBID models, the module relies only on machine learning and uses linear CRF.